XpiritBV/mini-hacks/Deploy-ARM-with-Azure-Portal/Readme.md

 ## Finished! ##
 You have successfully finished this Mini-Hack!
-Please notify a Mini-Hack host show them the following result(s);
+Please notify a Mini-Hack host and show the following result:

--
+- The resourcegroup with the webapp and documentdb resources

 After validation by the host you can use the TechDays 16 app to unlock the a Mini-Hack specific badge!